Small Claims Cases

 - $75 Constable fee for each person being served

-2. File with Justice Court 7 and to be served outside Tarrant County
+2. File with Justice Court 6 and serve outside Tarrant County

-- The plaintiff is responsible to provide the court with the following information: name, address, phone number and separate payment for the service fee for the out of county Constable, Sheriff or other agency that will be serving the citation.
-This is to be submitted in office.
+- The plaintiff is responsible to provide the court with the following information: name, address, phone number and separate payment for the service fee for the Constable, Sheriff or other agency that will be serving the citation.